GoryMoon/DIT076-Flow/README.md

 ## To run client
 - `cd client`
 - `npm install`
-- In one terminal run `npm run build`
+- In one terminal run `npm run watch` for development or `npm run build` for production
 - In another terminal run `npm start`

 - Visit localhost:3000